Duff Goldman

-Early life
+Early life, family and education

 Goldman was born in Detroit, Michigan, to a Jewish family.
-He moved shortly after to Missouri.
 Goldman's nickname Duff came about when he was a baby.
 His toddler brother, Willie Goldman, was unable to pronounce Jeffrey and kept saying Duffy.
-When he was four, his mother caught him in her kitchen wielding a meat cleaver and watching food personality Chef Tell.
+When he was four years old, his mother caught him in her kitchen wielding a meat cleaver and watching food personality Chef Tell.